Summary

 Rick: Yeah, it’s changing.

 Vera: Yes, if we see it instantly, yes.
 And we are shocked by all this.
 We will be shocked.
 Most people will be shocked.
-And then it is good there are people who have walked the path already and can help.
+And then it is good that there are people who have walked the path already and can help.

 Rick: Yeah, there’s a lot of good stuff happening that you don’t hear about on the news, but it’s building momentum more and more.